aspose-cells/Aspose.Cells-API-References/english/go-cpp/ColumnCollection/GetColumnByIndex/_index.md

 ## GetColumnByIndex function

-Gets the <see cref="Column"/> object by the position in the list.
+Gets the Column object by the position in the list.

 ```go